Best Buy is hemorrhaging cash and closing stores - and looking to be the next Circuit City. Oh, we can only pray!

 It is not hard to figure out why Best Buy and Circuit City foundered.
 Neither were pleasant places to go to.
 Stereo stores in the 1970's always had the reputation of having oily salesman with feathered and blow-dried disco-doo's, selling you a $200 stereo on time for $1000.

 Best Buy and Circuit City just took this concept to a national stage.
-There were really no "Best Buys" at Best Buy, and yes, when I was younger, I was dumb enough to read the sign and assume their were.
+There were really no "Best Buys" at Best Buy, and yes, when I was younger, I was dumb enough to read the sign and assume there were.

 As computers become a commodity item, best bought from a discount store or online, it makes no sense to go to these overwrought stores, which are painted black inside, dimly lit, and manned by zit-faced teens hawking extended warranties.